Joseph Fels Barnes

-Joseph Fels Barnes (1907–1970) was an American journalist who also served as executive director of the Institute of Pacific Relations (IPR).
+Joseph Fels Barnes (1907–1970) was an American journalist who was executive director of the Institute of Pacific Relations (IPR).

 Background

-Barnes was born in 1907. he graduated from Harvard University in 1927, where he was managing editor and president of the Harvard Crimson.
+Barnes was born in 1907, and graduated from Harvard University in 1927, where he was managing editor and president of the Harvard Crimson.
 He studied at the London School of Slavonic Studies.

 Career

 Institute of Pacific Relations

 Barnes worked on staff in the Soviet Union and China at the Institute of Pacific Relations (IPR) from 1932 to 1934.
 He was a journalist for the New York Herald Tribune based in Moscow, Berlin, and New York from 1934 to 1948.
 That was interrupted by service as director of the Office of War Information overseas branch and Voice of America radio show (1941–1944).

 PM / New York Star

 Barnes was an editor of PM, which he bought from Marshall Field III with Bartley Crum and renamed New York Star.
 Barnes remained editor until the Star folded in 1949.